 - Point of Contact for Students (select from an existing contact or create a new one)

-- Published: visible to students and employers)
+- Published: visible to students and employers

 The fair must be set to Virtual and facilitated in Handshake for employers to be able to set schedules.

 - Is this career fair in-person or virtual?

-- Is this career fair facilitated on Handshake? (select one - if no, "This virtual career fair is facilitated on another site, but students and employers can discover and RSVP through Handshake.")
+- No (if no, "This virtual career fair is facilitated on another site, but students and employers can discover and RSVP through Handshake.")

 Dates and Times

 If you would like to run a multi day fair, you can use the duplicate option to quickly create multiple fairs.

 - Tip: we recommend a 3 hour fair!